-- (5) Shares hereby offered consist of 20,000,000 Forward Purchase Shares, 30,000,000 Backstop Shares, 10,000,000 shares of Class A Common Stock related to the PIPE Investment, 3,750,000 shares of Class A Common Stock underlying the Forward Purchase Warrants, 3,750,000 Forward Purchase Warrants held by NBOKS and 5,777,998 shares of Class A Common Stock issued to NBOKS pursuant to the cashless exercise of its Private Placement Warrants.
+- (5) Shares hereby offered consist of 20,000,000 Forward Purchase Shares, 30,000,000 Backstop Shares, 3,750,000 shares of Class A Common Stock underlying the Forward Purchase Warrants and 3,750,000 Forward Purchase Warrants held by NBOKS.
 NBOKS is a private investment fund comprised of many limited partners, with the investment management decisions being directed by NBIA.
-As such, the decisions and voting power of this entity is not allocated to one natural person. - (6) Shares hereby offered consist of 5,777,998 shares of Class A Common Stock held by CC Capital SP, LP, originally issued to CC NB Sponsor 2 Holdings LLC pursuant to the cashless exercise of its Private Placement Warrants.
-CC Capital SP, LP is controlled by Chinh Chu.
-As such, Chinh Chu is deemed to be the beneficial owner of the shares held by CC Capital SP, LP.

-(7) Shares hereby offered consist of 7,472,058 shares of Class A Common Stock issued in connection with the consummation of the Business Combination as merger consideration and 3,682,827 Earn-Out Shares held by Carlyle Partners V, L.P. ("Carlyle V"), 297,369 shares of Class A Common Stock issued in connection with the consummation of the Business Combination as merger consideration and 146,566 Earn-Out Shares held by CP V Coinvestment A, L.P. ("CP V A"), 149,831 shares of Class A Common Stock issued in connection with the consummation as merger consideration and 73,848 Earn-Out Shares held by Carlyle Partners V-A, L.P. ("Carlyle V-A") and 53,801 shares of Class A Common Stock issued in connection with the consummation of the Business Combination as merger consideration and 73,848 Earn-Out Shares held by Carlyle Partners V-A, L.P. ("Carlyle V-A") and 53,801 shares of Class A Common Stock issued in connection with the consummation of the Business Combination as merger consideration and 26,517 Earn-Out Shares held by CP V Coinvestment B, L.P. ("CP V B", and together with Carlyle V, Carlyle V-A and CP V A, the "Carlyle Investors").
-The Carlyle Group Inc., which is a publicly traded entity listed on the Nasdaq, is the sole member of Carlyle Holdings II GP, L.L.C., which is the managing member of CG Subsidiary Holdings, L.L.C., which is the general partner of TC Group Cayman Investment Holdings Sub L.P., which is the sole member of TC Group V, L.L.C., which is the general partner of TC Group V, L.L.C., which is the general partner of TC Group V, L.P., which is the general partner of each of the Carlyle Investors.
+As such, the decisions and voting power of this entity is not allocated to one natural person. - (6) Shares hereby offered consist of 7,472,058 shares of Class A Common Stock issued in connection with the consummation of the Business Combination as merger consideration and 3,682,827 Earn-Out Shares held by Carlyle Partners V, L.P. ("Carlyle V"), 297,369 shares of Class A Common Stock issued in connection with the consummation of the Business Combination as merger consideration and 146,567 Earn-Out Shares held by CP V Coinvestment A, L.P. ("CP V A"), 149,831 shares of Class A Common Stock issued in connection with the consummation as merger consideration and 73,849 Earn-Out Shares held by Carlyle Partners V-A, L.P. ("Carlyle V-A") and 53,801 shares of Class A Common Stock issued in connection with the consummation as merger consideration and 26,518 Earn-Out Shares held by CP V Coinvestment B, L.P. ("CP V B", and together with Carlyle V, Carlyle V-A and CP V A, the "Carlyle Investors").
+The Carlyle Group Inc., which is a publicly traded entity listed on the Nasdaq, is the sole member of Carlyle Holdings II GP, L.L.C., which is the managing member of CG Subsidiary Holdings, L.L.C., which is the general partner of TC Group Cayman Investment Holdings Sub L.P., which is the sole member of TC Group V, L.L.C., which is the general partner of TC Group V, L.P., which is the general partner of each of the Carlyle Investors.